Columbine Hall and the Manor of Thorney Columbers

 In 1902 Emily and Elizabeth moved with their parents (Robert and Elizabeth) to the Chestnuts at Earl Stonham, then to Felixstowe before moving to stay with their niece Jessie Tagg in Oxford.
 Written when she was 85, you can read Jessie Tagg’s memories of life at Columbine Hall.

 In Ena Carter’s notes she queries whether the fields named in the tithe apportionments as Well Pightle (tm374), Little Park (tm375) and Dovehouse Pightle (tm 378) were the sites of an earlier dwelling.
-She adds that Little park has 2 ponds and that a local resident Bob Allum (?) says there were foundations there in 1940.
+She adds that Little Park has 2 ponds and that a local resident Bob Allum (?) told her there were foundations seen there in 1940.

 .